-Wouter Buytaert is an expert on the impact of environmental change on the water cycle and its consequences for water supply and flood and drought risk.
-His work ranges from hydrological process understanding, to computer simulation, decision-support, the science policy interface, and sustainable development.
-He is working extensively in tropical and subtropical areas, with a particular interest in the Andes and the Himalayas.
+Wouter Buytaert is an expert on the impact of environmental change on the water cycle and its consequences for managing water resources and flood and drought risk.
+His work includes advancing hydrological process understanding and computer simulation, decision-support and the science - policy interface of water resources, and the link between water and sustainable development.
+He is working extensively in developing regions, with a particular interest in the Andes and the Himalayas.

-More information on research projects can be found on the group website
+More information on research projects can be found on the group website.

 et al., 2023, Supervised feature selection using principal component analysis, Knowledge and Information Systems, ISSN:0219-1377

 et al., 2023, Seasonal water storage and release dynamics of bofedal wetlands in the Central Andes, Hydrological Processes, Vol:37, ISSN:0885-6087, Pages:1-14

 et al., 2023, Panta Rhei benchmark dataset: socio-hydrological data of paired events of floods and droughts, Earth System Science Data, Vol:15, ISSN:1866-3508, Pages:2009-2023